-St. Athanasius put forth his Creed boldly; not so his opponent, who dangles in effigy on the breast of our noblest knights, and before the very heart of our Queen.
-Born in a tuller's shop, of the very nature of greasy dirt, from which the fuller's earth should have cleaned him, St. George rose step by step, always fawning, always parasitic, to the post of pork purveyor to the army of the Emperor Julian the Apostate.
+St. ATHANASIUS put forth his Creed boldly; not so his opponent, who dangles in effigy on the breast of our noblest knights, and before the very heart of our QUEEN.
+Born in a fuller's shop, of the very nature of greasy dirt, from which the fuller's earth should have cleansed him, St. GEORGE rose step by step, always fawning, always parasitic, to the post of pork purveyor to the army of the Emperor Julian the Apostate.
 When there, he made plenty of money.
 That was his god.
-Some historians, wishing to flatter him, say that he was Commissary General to the army, an antitype of Filder in the Crimea.
-He made his fortune, and men who have made fortunes, it of active minds, wish for something to do.
-He "took to" religion, joined the Arians, and when good old Athanasius was a second time driven from Alexandria, our St. George sat in his place.
-He was one of those easy-going, nake-the-best-of-both-worlds sort of prelates, who was, alas! popular, too popular with the crowd.
+Some historians, wishing to flatter him, say that he was Commissary-General to the army, an antitype of FILDER in the Crimea.
+He made his fortune, and men who have made fortunes, if of active minds, wish for something to do.
+He "took to" religion, joined the Arians, and when good old ATHANASIUS was a second time driven from Alexandria, our St. GEORGE sat in his place.
+He was one of those easy-going, makethe-best-of-both-worlds sort of prelates, who was, alas! popular, too popular with the crowd.
 Consequently, he slew the dragon.